31 December Journal Prompts for a Busy Month

 Tip #1: Be open and honest, and don’t hold back.

-To get the most out of your journaling practice and truly reap the self-care benefits that come with journaling, you really need to let it all out on the page.
+To get the most out of your journaling practice and truly reap the self-care support that come with journaling, you really need to let it all out on the page.
+Remember that as you try these December journal prompts.

 It can be uncomfortable to get all close and personal with our innermost thoughts, but leaving your thoughts and feelings unaddressed won’t give you that “relief” that makes journaling so therapeutic.